amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 1. More time needed to analyze code and locate bugs
 2. Larger code implies bigger amount of functionality, which, in turn, requires more maintenance
 3. Software size has significant influence on quality.
-That is, as code size increases, code quality decreases.
-This, in turn, has significant effect on maintenance cost [9]
+This was shown in an empirical study which researched the relationship between several project parameters (including size) and project quality.
+"Information systems project size was found to be a **significant influence on quality**.
+That is, as project size increased, project quality decreased."
+[9, p.6].
+This, in turn, has significant effect on maintenance cost

 ### What's evil about dead code?